Coronation concert lineup revealed as John Lydon shares Meghan and Harry rant

 Read the full story below:

-Harry’s coronation reply delayed due to ‘extensive back and forth’ over seating
+A source has described the comfort that Camilla has provided to Charles in the lead up to the coronation

-Buckingham Palace has confirmed that Harry will atend the ceremony on 6 May, while Meghan will remain in California with their children
+On Wednesday (12 April), Buckingham Palace announced that the Duke of Sussex would attend the King’s coronation on 6 May, while the Duchess, Meghan, will remain in California with their two children, Archie and Lilbet.

+Sources have told The Telegraph that the King is using the coronation to “mend” family divisions, including bringing Andrew, the Duke of York in “from the cold”.
+The Independent has contacted Buckingham Palace for comment.

 Deepak Chopra says Prince Harry and Meghan Markle are ‘struggling’ amid royal family rift